-Irrespective of whether your mediation concerns division of property or arrangements for children there will be facts in dispute, there may also be facts that you are in agreement about.
+Irrespective of whether your mediation concerns division of property or arrangements for children there will be facts in dispute and possibly facts you are in agreement about.
 These will vary from matter to matter but may include a number of things.

 Identify your Issues

 |The length of the relationship and the date of separation.|| Whether or not the parenting arrangements proposed are practical in the |

 |The value of the property pool we are attempting to divide|| Whether the parenting arrangements sought are in the children’s best |